 Your role as MTA Rep is to be a witness, not a lawyer for the teacher involved.
 If you agree with the administration, please do not state this publicly.
 (If you are in doubt about what to do, please call us at the office before you go to the meeting).
 And if by any chance you are the teacher being disciplined, ask for a teacher-witness to accompany you to the meeting, or call the MTA Office for our assistance.
 The teacher being disciplined has the right to answer the disciplinary letter.
-The teacher should consult Lori Newton after s/he has been disciplined, for help with the preparation of an appropriate response.
+The teacher should consult the MTA after they have been disciplined, for help with the preparation of an appropriate response.